delftswa2016/desosa2016/README.md

 Inspired by Brown and Wilsons' [Architecture of Open Source Applications][aosa], we decided to organize each description as a chapter, resulting in the present online book.

-This book is the second in the DESOSA series: The first one resulted from the 2015 edition of the course, and contained architectural descriptions of ten (different) open source systems.
+This book is the second in volume the DESOSA series: The [first DESOSA book][desosa2015] resulted from the 2015 edition of the course, and contained architectural descriptions of ten (different) open source systems.

 [desosa2015]: https://delftswa.github.io/